Government to specify plans to cut nurses' pay

 Government proposals for the prison service are also expected to be set out today, with those for the Civil Service, State agencies, local authorities and the defence forces scheduled to be tabled on Monday.

-Retired figures, including former politicians and pubic servants on large pensions, are also expected to face cuts in any overall package.
+Retired figures, including former politicians and public servants on large pensions, are also expected to face cuts in any overall package.

 The Government is seeking savings of €1 billion on its pay and pensions bill over the coming three years.